-This is of course subject to consideration of any other insured person or person lawfully entitled to payment (e.g. mortgagees) (See Sections 3.c.i and 3.c.ii of this Manual).
+This is of course subject to consideration of any other insured person or person lawfully entitled to payment (e.g. mortgagees) (see Sections 3.c.ii and 3.c.iii of this Manual).

 What if the executor wants to transfer the NHCover claim to the beneficiaries of the estate?